The 2020 Climate Action Plan

 Vassar’s Three-Year Partial Decarbonization Plan

 In brief, Vassar will undertake a combination of facility upgrades for energy efficiency (including LED lighting), a conversion of our primary central boilers from burning natural gas to burning renewable fuel oil, and a switch to 100 percent renewable purchased electricity.
-These projects are tentatively scheduled to occur from summer 2020 through summer 2022.
+Work on these projects is un

 With the plan as endorsed by the trustees, our carbon footprint will fall another 10,200 metric tons per year to roughly 6,850 metric tons.
 This will leave about half of our emissions as lingering facility-based emissions and half coming from sources like travel and commuting.